 Planning to pass on belongings that have special meaning, like grandma’s yellow pie plate, can be challenging.
-The following tips will help you make decisions that are right for your family.
+The following tips will help you avoid family squabbles and make decisions that are right for your family.

-1. Recognize that decisions about personal belongings are often more challenging than decisions about titled property.
+- Recognize that decisions about personal belongings are often more challenging than decisions about the titled property.
 Assuming such decisions are unimportant or trivial can lead to misunderstandings and conflicts.

-3. Plan ahead.
-When decisions are made prior to death, the decisions can reflect the owner’s wishes, and special memories and stories may be shared.
+- Plan ahead.
+When decisions are made prior to death, the decisions can reflect the owner’s wishes and special memories and stories may be shared.
 Planning ahead versus waiting until a crisis or death offers more choices and a chance for thoughtful communication.

-5. Remember that different perceptions of what’s “fair” are normal and should be expected.
+- Remember that different perception of what’s “fair” is normal and should be expected.
 Those involved need to uncover the unwritten rules and assumptions about fairness that exist among family members.

-8. Discuss what those involved want to accomplish.
-This will help reduce mistaken assumptions, misunderstood intentions, and makes choosing distribution options easier.
+- Discuss what those involved want to accomplish.
+This will help reduce mistaken assumptions and misunderstood intentions and makes choosing distribution options easier.

 Excerpted with permission from the article ‘Families and Personal Property Inheritances: A Top Ten List for Decision-Making’, by Marlene S. Stum, University of Minnesota.